An architecture dominated by religion

 In the eastern islands, until the 19th century, straw houses(cafuas or palheiros) were built in the countryside, with a low door and one or two small windows.
 With the first emigrations to Brazil and the arrival of commercial money, the situation changed: new houses were built, with hard roofs, one storey,azulejo panels on the facade, and sometimes even exterior or interior staircases.

-In Terceira, houses were originally single-storey, with a single central door on the façade.
+In Terceira, houses originally had a single storey, while the façade featured a single central door.
 Later, two-storey houses were also built, with a central building featuring two sash windows, and a second, lateral building for the kitchen.
 Another curiosity, particularly on Rue De Jesus in Praia da Vitória, is the picturesque chimney stacks.
 Thin slabs of basalt are joined together by a thread of mortar; their triangular shape evokes two hands joined in prayer, which justifies their nickname: cheminées de mãos postas - "joined hands".

 A change of scene on the island of Pico, where the houses were separated into two buildings.
 The first was the kitchen; the second, usually two storeys high, housed the bedroom above, and the women's reception or work room below.
 The recurrent bad weather imposed certain constraints, notably the small number of openings.
 Later, the kitchen was attached to the main house.
 The tradition of scattering pine leaves all over the floor, spreading their aroma throughout the interior, continued.